MicrosoftDocs/architecture-center/docs/guide/networking/private-link-vwan-dns-guide-content.md

              DNS Servers: 10.100.0.132
     ```

-2. Azure Firewall DNS Proxy is enabled in the virtual hub, so the DNS query of stgworkload00.blob.core.windows.net is proxied to Azure DNS.
+2. Azure Firewall DNS Proxy is enabled in the virtual hub's Azure Firewall, with the default setting to forward requests to Azure DNS.
+Thus, the DNS query of stgworkload00.blob.core.windows.net is forwarded to Azure DNS.
 3. Azure DNS can't resolve stgworkload00.blob.core.windows.net to the private IP address of the private endpoint because: 1. you can't link a private DNS zone to the virtual hub and 2.
 Azure DNS won't be aware of a private DNS zone linked to the workload virtual network because the configured DNS server for the workload virtual network is Azure Firewall.
 Azure DNS responds with the public IP address of the storage account.

     Running the following command from the VM resolves the storage account's DNS to the public IP of the storage account.